 Of course, there are many more virtues to being a man.

-Some think about masculinity as if it’s genetic condition.
-You’re either born manly or your not.
+Some think about masculinity as if it's a genetic condition.
+You’re either born manly or you're not.

-When someone tells a man to be a man, they mean that there is a way to be a man.
-A man is not just a thing to be—it is also a way to be, a path to follow and a way to walk.
+When someone tells a man to be a man, they mean that there is a way to be a man, a path to follow and a way to walk.

 Kobe Bryant is famous for his work ethic.
 He’s the first guy on the team in the gym, and he works hard at every aspect of his game.
 There are a lot of guys in basketball with great potential, but it’s the work ethic that makes Bryant great.